amedumer/NS101-DNA-Tool/README.md

 ### Possible Improvements

 - Usage of wrappers
-- Conversion from aminoacids to possible DNA/RNA combinations
+- Conversion from aminoacids to possible DNA/RNA combinations (Currently working on it)